bluemoon012905/CSE445_quiz/IMPLEMENTATION.md

 4. Append the new objects to `data/questions.json` and restart the server (or redeploy the API host).
 The frontend will pick up the additions on the next refresh.

 ## Deployment patterns
-- **Local testing:** `npm run dev` → open `http://localhost:4173`.
+- **Local testing:** Open `docs/index.html` directly in a browser or serve the folder with `python -m http.server 4173 docs`.
-- **GitHub Pages + remote API:** Deploy `public/` via Pages, host `server.js` + `data/questions.json` on a Node-friendly service (Render, Railway, etc.), then load your Pages URL with `?apiBase=https://your-api-host.example.com` once.
-The value is stored in `localStorage` so reloads keep using the remote base.
+- **GitHub Pages:** Configure Pages to publish the `/docs` folder and push your changes.
+That’s enough to host the entire app.
-- **Single host deployment:** Push the repo to a platform that runs Node, set `npm start` as the command, and let the bundled server serve both static assets and API routes.
+- **Other static hosts:** Drop the `docs/` folder into Netlify, Vercel (static export), Azure Static Web Apps, S3/CloudFront, etc.—no server code required.

 ## Feature reference
 - **Module pills:** Placeholders for Modules 8–14 appear by default.
 Selected pills now display both the check mark and text in high-contrast colors.